-Features:The Cowichan Valley Trail is a spectacular multi-use trail that is an integral part of the Trans Canada Trail route on Southern Vancouver Island.
-The Cowichan Valley section runs from the south end of Shawnigan Lake, west to the Town of Lake Cowichan then north to the Nanaimo Regional District.
+The Cowichan Valley Trail is a spectacular multi-use trail that is an integral part of The Great Trail (Trans Canada Trail) route on Southern Vancouver Island.
+The Cowichan Valley section runs from the Capital Regional District boundary at the top of the Malahat, north to Shawnigan Lake and the Kinsol Trestle, west to the Town of Lake Cowichan then north to the Regional District of Nanaimo.
 The majority of the gravel trail is wide and flat with some sections running along the roadways.
 The trail provides for easy cycling and walking.

 Historic railway trestles including the Kinsol Trestle.